jamestalmage/promise-delegates/readme.md

  - `father` - A property containing a promise for the persons father.
  - `child(n)` - A method that returns a promise for the persons `n`th child.

-No let's define a config to wrap a promise for `Person`:
+Now let's define a config to wrap a promise for `Person`:

   ```js
   let personConfig = delegate();